WRITER & DRAMATURG

 Lynda Radley is a playwright, dramaturg, and screenwriter who has been working as a writer and maker for over fifteen years.
 Her plays include: William (Perry) Robinson for 14 Voices from the Bloodied Field (Abbey Theatre, Dublin), The Maid’s Room (National Theatre of Scotland), Ligach and the Salmon (Pitlochry Festival Theatre), The Interference (Pepperdine Scotland), Happier or Better?
 (Royal Conservatoire of Scotland), Futureproof (Traverse Theatre in association with Dundee Rep), Birds and Other Things I Am Afraid Of (The Arches, in association with Poorboy), Berlin Love Tour, The Heights, The Art of Swimming, Soap! and Integrity (Playgroup).

-Radio plays include: Our Sentence (BBC Radio Scotland) and An Irish Airman Forsees His Death, part of Yeats: The Man and The Echo (BBC Radio 4).
+Audio plays include: The Mother Load (Lyceum Edinburgh), Our Sentence (BBC Radio Scotland) and An Irish Airman Forsees His Death, part of Yeats: The Man and The Echo (BBC Radio 4).

 Adaptations include: There is Someone Who Hates us by Brazilian playwright Michelle Ferreira (National Theatre of Scotland and Play, Pie and Pint) and Under Milk Wood (Tron Theatre in association with The Commonwealth Games Cultural Programme).